emieli/ansible-demo/README.md

 SW-2                       : ok=1    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 This time the playbook said **ok** instead of **changed**.
 Also note that the playbook didn't crash or throw some error, even though it technically didn't do its job.
-It's job was to add two VLANs to the switches, but it did not do any such thing.
+Its job was to add two VLANs to the switches, but it technically didn't add any VLANs this time.

 Although my arguments are a bit contrived here, I'm trying to highlight the purpose of idempotency.
 We want the playbooks we build to be predictable and consistent.
 If the end goal is to add a VLAN but the VLAN already exists, the end goal is still achieved.
 The playbook should be able to run multiple times, producing the same results each time.
 If the job is to delete a VLAN, but it has already been deleted, the palybook should still run just fine.
 If your playbook breaks because it failed to delete a non-existent VLAN, it is not idempotent.